MichaelY310/Cat_Dog_Classification/README.md

 to train and save your model.

 # classification
-Edit demo.py and select a model and a picture.
+Edit demo.py and select a model (CNNmodel01.pth or Resnetmodel01.pth) and a picture.